Hillary-Robert/requirement-analysis/README.md

 By investing time in thorough Requirement Analysis, teams can deliver higher-quality software on time and within budget, with greater confidence that it meets user needs.

+## Why is Requirement Analysis Important?

+1. **Reduces Cost and Rework**
+   Identifying and clarifying requirements early prevents misunderstandings that lead to expensive fixes later in design, development, or testing.

+2. **Aligns Stakeholders and Prevents Scope Creep**
+   A well-documented set of requirements creates a shared understanding among users, business sponsors, and developers—minimizing conflicts and uncontrolled changes.

+3. **Improves Product Quality**
+   Clear, testable requirements serve as the foundation for writing effective test cases, ensuring the system behaves exactly as intended.

+4. **Enables Accurate Project Planning**
+   Detailed requirements allow for realistic estimates of time, effort, resources, and cost, leading to more reliable schedules and budgets.

+5. **Facilitates Better Risk Management**
+   By uncovering constraints and assumptions up front, teams can identify potential technical or business risks early and plan appropriate mitigation.